MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

 [.NET Standard][] is a formal specification of .NET APIs that are available in all .NET implementations.
-Managed code targeting .NET Standard works with the .NET Framework and .NET Core versions that support that version of the .NET Standard.
+Managed code targeting .NET Standard works with the .NET Framework and .NET Core versions that are compatible with that version of the .NET Standard.

 > [!NOTE]
 > Although an API may exist in .NET Standard, the API implementation in .NET Core may throw a
 > `PlatformNotSupportedException` at runtime, so to verify compatibility with Windows PowerShell
 > and PowerShell Core, the best practice is to run tests for your module within both environments.
+> Also run tests on Linux and macOS if your module is intended to be cross-platform.

 Targeting .NET Standard helps ensure that, as the module evolves, incompatible APIs don't accidentally get introduced into the module.
 Incompatibilities are discovered at compile time